 Built in 1939, Jennette's Pier was North Carolina's oldest wooden ocean-fishing pier until 2003 when Hurricane Isabel knocked it down.
 In 2009, the state of North Carolina came to the rescue, breaking ground for not only a new, 1,000-foot-long concrete pier but also a public beach access point with 262 free parking spaces.
-Operated by North Carolina Aquariums, this is a great spot for fishing, and the website gives a daily fishing report along with details of some notable catches.
-Non-anglers can walk on the pier, check out educational programs and exhibits offered in the two-story, 16,000-square-foot pier house, or just laze on the wide, clean beach.
-The pier is in the heart of Nags Head just north of the U.S. 64/Route 12 intersection.
+Operated by North Carolina Aquariums, this is a great spot for fishing—depending on the time of year you can catch black and red drum, flounder, king mackerel, mahimahi, gray trout, and others—and the website gives a daily fishing report along with details of some notable catches.
+Nonanglers can walk on the pier, check out educational programs and exhibits offered in the two-story, 16,000-square-foot pier house, or just laze on the wide, clean beach.